Who Are We?

 Cub Scout Pack 3785 is located in

-Westlake Village, CA and is open to boys
+Westlake Village, CA and is open to boys and girls

-in First Grade through Fifth Grade.
+in Kindergarten through Fifth Grade.

-We welcome families from local schools
+We welcome families from all local schools

 in Westlake Village and surrounding areas.
 We promote an inclusive atmosphere and encourage family involvement in our Pack.

 Our Cub Scout Pack is made up of